 NSAIDs and opioids

-NSAIDs include ibuprofen (Neurofen™), which can be bought over the counter, diclofenac (Voltarol™) and naproxen (both on prescription).
-Again, failure to respond to one does not mean that another would not be effective, so it is well worth trying a number of different ones to see which suits you best.
-Diclofenac (Voltarol™) is commonly used to treat PGP and it is the only one recommended while breast-feeding.
-None are suitable for use in pregnancy.
+NSAIDs include ibuprofen (Neurofen™), which can be bought over the counter, diclofenac (Voltarol®) and naproxen (both on prescription).
+Again, if one doesn’t work it does not mean that another would not be effective, so it is well worth trying a number of different ones to see which suits you best.
+Diclofenac (Voltarol®) is commonly used to treat PGP and it is the only one recommended while breastfeeding.
+None is suitable for use in pregnancy.